akdiaz/LPD/README.md

 which produces

 ```
-usage: memoir [-h] [-v] {extract,identify} ...
+usage: memoir [-h] [-v] {extract,estimate,identify} ...

 MEMOIR: Molecular EMissiOn IdentifieR.
-Searches for lines in a spectrum and
-assignes IDs by comparing their frequencies with those of known lines.
-Returns
-a file text with the ID and the peak values (frequency, velocity,
-intensity/flux) of the detected lines.
+Searches for lines in a spectrum and assignes IDs by comparing their frequencies with those of known lines.
+Returns a file text with the ID and the peak values (frequency, velocity, intensity/flux) of the detected lines.

 optional arguments:
   -h, --help            show this help message and exit
   -v, --version         show program's version number and exit

 subcommands:
   valid subcommands